tasmota/docs/docs/Modbus-Bridge.md

     #endif
     ```

-This feature can be used to add a "Modbus bridge" functionality to a device that is otherwise serial Modbus RTU only.
-You connect the device to a ESP8266/ESP32 and Tasmota will create a bridge to the Modbus network.

 In most cases you'll need an RS485 converter like this:

 ![rs485 converter](https://user-images.githubusercontent.com/2833940/179932126-df473fcb-8de3-488d-b200-f57dc76db198.png)

 ## Introduction
+Connect the Modbus device to an ESP and Tasmota will create a bridge to the Modbus network.

-The Modbus Bridge modules features 2 kind of bridges.
+The Modbus Bridge driver features 2 kind of bridges.

 `USE_MODBUS_BRIDGE`: The bridge can be used by commands in the console and via MQTT messages.
 `USE_MODBUS_BRIDGE_TCP`: The bridge can be used by commands in the console and via MQTT messages but also as Modbus TCP/IP bridge